George F. Regas: Tenure at All Saints

-Controversies
+Activism

 Supporting United Farm Workers Union

 Regas' first controversy as rector arose a few months after he arrived.
 A representative from the United Farm Workers Union, saying that the union would like to set up an information table on the church lawn and pass out information about the struggles of Cesar Chavez, who had organized the union.
 The representative told Regas that his predecessor had been very supportive of the union.
 Regas thought the request was reasonable and agreed.
 He then learned that a member of the congregation was one of the largest corporate farmers in the nation, and was incensed by Regas' action.
 Regas said he tried for six months to heal the rift, but failed.
 The farmer angrily left the church.

 Opposition to Vietnam War

 Regas was a critic of certain American foreign and domestic policies, reaching national attention in a 1971 sermon, "Mr. President, the Jury Is In", against the Vietnamese War, responding to a press conference by United States President Richard Nixon in which he appealed to the American public to stand behind him about the Vietnam War.